Overview

 - Import styles from another InDesign document

-- Introduction to CC libraries
+- Working with CC libraries

 Working with graphics